oils-for-unix/oils/doc/architecture-notes.md

 ## Parser Issues

+This section is about extra passes ("irregularities") at **parse time**.
+In the "Runtime Issues" section below, we discuss cases that involve parsing after variable expansion, etc.

-### Where we (unfortunately) must re-parse previously parsed text
+### Where We Re-parse Previously Parsed Text (unfortunately)

-These cases make it harder to produce good error messages with source location info.
-They also have implications for translation, because we break the "arena invariant".
+This makes it harder to produce good error messages with source location info.

-(1) **Alias expansion** like `alias foo='ls | wc -l'`.
-Aliases are like "lexical macros".
+It also implications for translation, because we break the "arena invariant".

-(2) **Array L-values** like `a[x+1]=foo`.  bash allows splitting arithmetic expressions across word boundaries: `a[x + 1]=foo`.
+(1) **Array L-values** like `a[x+1]=foo`.  bash allows splitting arithmetic expressions across word boundaries: `a[x + 1]=foo`.
 But I don't see this used, and it would significantly complicate the OSH parser.

-NOTE: These two cases involve extra passes at **parse time**.
-Cases that involve runtime code evaluation are demonstrated below.

 ### Where VirtualLineReader is used